The Fed Says Inflation Is Hotter Than Expected — But It Should Cool Next Year

 Federal Reserve policymakers now think inflation will run hotter than previously expected this year, but the central bank still believes price hikes will moderate in 2022 as pandemic pressures fade.

-The inflation projection came at the conclusion of a two-day policy meeting on Wednesday.
-Members of the Fed's rate-setting committee predicted an annual inflation rate of 4.2% by year's end, up from 3.4% they forecast in June.
-Inflation is expected to cool to about 2.2% next year.
+At the conclusion of a two-day policy meeting Wednesday, members of the Fed's rate-setting committee predicted an annual inflation rate of 4.2% by year's end.
+That's up from 3.4% they were forecasting in June.
+However, inflation is still expected to cool to about 2.2% next year.

+Fed chairman Jerome Powell argues much of the upward pressure on prices is the result of supply-chain bottlenecks and shortages, resulting from the pandemic.

+"These bottleneck effects have been larger and longer-lasting than anticipated," Powell said.
+"While these supply effects are prominent for now, they will abate.
+And as they do, inflation is expected to drop back toward our longer-run goal."

 The Fed's preferred yardstick for inflation is the index of personal consumption expenditures (PCE) compiled by the Commerce Department.
 The PCE showed an inflation rate of 4.2% in July, the most recent data available.